fastrgv/AdaGate/README.md

 If the delivered linux binary does not run, try...

 * Manually install GNAT GPL from libre.adacore.com/download/.
-* Rerun the compile script lcmpss.sh or lcmpd.sh.
+* Rerun the compile script lcmpd.sh.

 ### Fixable Linux Link Problems: